s0md3v/s0md3v.github.io/_posts/2025/2025-01-12-get-life-together.markdown

 You should also know that, self-control is a resource that gets depleted over the day as you use it and restores during sleep.[^ego] The more emotions/impulses you control, the easier it becomes to lose control.
 It's not always possible but try to keep your environment distraction and stress free.

-Now that you have learned to identify why and when your brain stops *thinking straight* as well as what to do about it, you have two options:
+Now that you have learned to identify why and when you may take an irritional decision as well as what to do about it, you have two options:

 [[Skip to "How to get things done"](https://s0md3v.github.io/blog/get-life-together#how-to-get-things-done)]

 Or, read about the "reward system" of our brain that drives motivation and our urge to choose a fun task (e.g. scrolling) over a boring one (e.g. studying).

 ### Reward System
-The "reward system" (mentioned as l) is one of the many systems in the brain that influence what we choose do.
+The "reward system" is one of the many systems in the brain that influence what we choose do.
 It is a group of brain components that helps us evaluate the pros and cons of actions, reinforce the actions that are rewarding and make decisions.[^reward] For example, if an action leads to pleasure or helps us avoid discomfort/pain — the brain says "this is a good thing to do" and the reward system generates motivation to do it again.
-It is an execellent evolutionary behaviour to help us improve our well-being by motivating us to do what works in our favour.
+It is an excellent evolutionary behaviour to help us improve our well-being by motivating us to do what works in our favour.

 > **Note:** Most of us won't snatch a sandwich from a child to satisfy our hunger even if we can get away with it.
 Self-control exists in our brain among many other processes, we are not just reward-seeking machines.
 The reward system is being discussed because it is at the heart of the problem.

-While making decisions especially choosing among multiple rewarding actions, factors such as effort required to perform the action, level of familiarty with each action, social influences, emotional state etc. are taken into account.
+While making decisions especially choosing among multiple rewarding actions, factors such as effort required to perform the action, level of familiarity with each action, social influences, emotional state etc. are taken into account.

 The factor most closely related to the subject at hand is time preference i.e. factoring in how long it takes to recieve the reward from an action.[^time]

 For example, if you like cakes and were given the choice to recieve a cake now or wait for an year to recieve two cakes — you are likely to take the one cake.
 Your brain evaluates the situation and comes to the conclusion that one more cake isn't worth waiting for an year.

-This is a fair evaluation but when faced by more complex choices, the reward system may lead us to an action that isn't neccessarily good for us.
+This is a fair evaluation but when faced by more complex choices, the reward system may lead us to an action that isn't necessarily good for us.
 Deciding to watch your favourite show (immediate reward) over studying for exam (delayed reward) is a choice that may harm us in the long run.

 Delayed gratification, or deferred gratification, is the ability to resist the temptation of a smaller immediate reward in favor of a more valuable and long-lasting reward later.
 It differs from person to person and action to action.[^delayed]\